Crystalline phases and devil's staircase in qubit spin ice: Structure factors

 \subsection{Correlations in fully packed loop representation}

-We define the correlation function with respect to a horizontal bond as where $| \text{GS} \rangle$ is the translationally invariant ground state. $n_\mathbf{r}$ measures whether the bond centered at $\mathbf{r}$ is occupied ($n_\mathbf{r} = 1$) or not ($n_\mathbf{r} = -1$), so that $\langle \text{GS} | n_\mathbf{r} | \text{GS} \rangle = 0$ due to the ice rule.
+We define the correlation function with respect to a horizontal bond as where $| \text{GS} \rangle$ is the translationally invariant ground state. $n_\mathbf{r}$ measures whether the bond centered at $\mathbf{r}$ is occupied ($n_\mathbf{r} = 1$) or not ($n_\mathbf{r} = -1$).
+Since the $| \text{GS} \rangle$ transforms according to the trivial irreducible representation, the $\langle \text{GS} | n_{\mathbf{r}} | \text{GS} \rangle = 0$ and we can use the above definition of $C^h(x,y)$.
 The $x$ and $y$ values are either both integers or half-odd integers.
 We calculate the ground state wave function $| \text{GS} \rangle$ using the L\'anczos algorithm in $N=16$, $32$, and $36$ site clusters with periodic boundary conditions for a few selected parameters, representing the different phases.
 The exact diagonalization provides a fully symmetric $| \text{GS} \rangle$ in a finite cluster with periodic boundary conditions (the $|\text{GS}\rangle$ is in the $(0,0)_e$ symmetry sector, see Figs.~\ref{fig:GUS32} and \ref{fig:GUS36}).
 For practical purposes, we introduce the

 where the coordinates $(i_x,i_y)$ are integers.
 The $C^{hh}(i_x,i_y)$ is a correlation function between horizontal bonds, $C^{vv}(i_x,i_y)$ between vertical bonds, and $C^{vh}(i_x,i_y)$ and $C^{hv}(i_x,i_y)$ between orthogonal bonds.
 They provide sufficient information to obtain both the density and the magnetic correlation function in real and reciprocal space.
 How they behave under the action of the point group symmetries is described in Appendix~\ref{sec:app_hsym}.